spyshiv/google-login-vue3/README.md

 - Used in traditional OAuth 2.0 authentication.

-- Requires a backend implementation to securely manage tokens.
+- Requires a backend implementation to manage tokens securely.

 ### Handle the success and error events: